 The home page of your website needs to cater to both the Trigger Puller as well as the Tire Kicker.
-For those visitors who are ready to appoint, be sure you have a Request an Appointment Form on your Home Page and a Unique Telephone Tracking Number.
-Both allow you to track the new patient as originating from your website, which aids in evaluating your dental website marketing investment (learn more about mastering the Art of First Impressions).
+For those visitors who are ready to appoint, be sure you have a Request an Appointment Form on your Home Page, and a Unique Telephone Tracking Number.
+Both allow you to track the new patient as originating from your website, which aids in evaluating your dental website marketing investment, as well as your Team’s batting average (learn more about mastering the Art of First Impressions).

 Converting Tire Kickers into Trigger Pullers

 To capitalize on this segment of your market, your website must offer opportunities for the visitor to learn about your practice without having to commit to a visit.
 Offer special content, which results in a high perception of value to your website visitors.
 In so doing, you convert anonymous surfers on your website into valuable QPLs.
 Below are some examples of how to achieve this: